aeraposo/Data-410-Raposo/project2.md

 ```
 **Lowess results:**<br/>
 I used mean squared error (MSE) to quantify the accuracy of the lowess model, which was found to be 19.274.
 Tau influences the amplitude of the bump function, which is used to compute model weights that ultimately contribute to model smoothing.
-After graphing the original model predictions against the true testing data values, I noticed significant irregularities in the graph and, as a result plotted the MSE of model predictions after fitting using different values for tau as seen in the code segment below.
+After graphing the original model predictions against the true testing data values, I noticed significant irregularities in the graph and decided to plot the MSE of model predictions after fitting using different values for tau as seen in the code segment below.
 After determining the minimum MSE achieved, 15.962 using tau = 0.1 as seen in the graph below, I selected a final lowess model.<br/>
 ```
 mse_low = []
 for a in np.arange(0.01,1,0.01):